rameshvarun/dumblisp/README.md

 # Dumblisp

-A dumblisp interpreter, made for practice.
+A dumb lisp interpreter, made for practice.